 What happens if I miss a dose?

-Since Abstral is used as needed, you are not likely to miss a dose.
-Do not take extra medicine to make up the missed dose.
+Since Abstral is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next scheduled dose.
+Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

-What should I avoid while taking Abstral?
+What should I avoid while using Abstral?

-This medication may impair your thinking or reactions.
+This medicine may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how Abstral will affect you.
-Do not drink alcohol.
-It can increase your risk of a dangerous side effect while taking Abstral.
+Dizziness or severe drowsiness can cause falls or other accidents.

 Abstral side effects